railsuser2014/openobject-doc-book-en/source/install/windows/auto_install_server.rst

 Congratulations, you have successfully installed the Open ERP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For more information, please take a look at the [Additional Installation Information and Troubleshooting] page where you can find some troubleshooting examples.
+For more information, please take a look at the  :ref:`Additional Installation Information and Troubleshooting
+<troubleshooting-and-windows-complementary-install-information>` page where you
+can find some troubleshooting examples.